Thriving communities

 What are we doing?

-To help communities realise the opportunities our projects bring, we’re exploring initiatives within action in areas such as:
+To help communities realise the opportunities our projects bring, we’re exploring initiatives within action areas such as:

 • Growing industrial ecosystems.
 We’re committed to creating local jobs and supply chain opportunities.
 But beyond this, we want to support the growth of whole industrial ecosystems that can develop local talent, grow local businesses, and promote local innovation.

 • Designing for coexistence.
-We want to strengthen communities’ participation and engagement throughout the design of our projects so that the build-out not only delivers a positive impact for people but is done in collaboration with people.
+We want to strengthen communities’ participation and engagement throughout the design of our projects, so that the build-out not only delivers a positive impact for people, but is done in collaboration with people.

 How are we doing?

-Latest updates from 2022
+Latest updates from 2023

 Key information